Should I Neuter My Boxer Dog?

 The procedure itself takes less than 30 minutes, and if done correctly, will not cause any long-term pain or discomfort in your dog’s life.

-There are some articles and comments out there that talks about neutering your dog before 6 months, which is very dangerous advice to follow.
+There are some articles and comments out there that talk about neutering your dog before 6 months, which is very dangerous advice to follow.

 There runs a high risk of your boxer experiencing significant side effects of neutering.

 Neutering your boxer dog before 6 months of age can result in his height and growth being stunted and may also affect his ability to develop strong bones and muscles, which can be problematic if he is expected to put on a lot of weight as an adult.